johbot1/KotApp/CHECKPOINTS.md

     * Ensure new submissions are appended without overwriting ✅
     * Provide fallback for long-term backup (via manual CSV download) ✅

-## 3. Local Testing and Refinement
+## 3. Local Testing and Refinement ✅

 * **3.1 Unit and Integration Testing:** ✅
     * Write unit tests for data parsing, CSV generation, and data aggregation. ✅
     * Test the API endpoints. ✅
     * Test the javascript graphing functionality. ✅
-* **3.2 Local Execution and Iteration:**
+* **3.2 Local Execution and Iteration:** ✅
     * Test the application locally by running the Ktor server. ✅
-    * Refine the user interface and data visualization based on local testing.
+    * Refine the user interface and data visualization based on local testing. ✅
     * Verify CSV file integrity after multiple entries. ✅
-* **3.3 Error Handling and Local File Management**
+* **3.3 Error Handling and Local File Management** ✅
-    * Add better error handling for file reading and writing.
+    * Add better error handling for file reading and writing. ✅
-    * Ensure that the application can handle missing CSV files.
+    * Ensure that the application can handle downloading CSV files. ✅

-## 4. Feedback
+## 4. Feedback ✅

 * Label the number lines on the sliders ✅
 * Modal for the Save confirmation ✅